Word from the President of the Council of European Prosecutors (CCPE)

 Peter McCORMICK (President of the CCPE since January 2017, Member of the Bureau since January 2015, Ireland)

 It is a great honour and privilege to have been re-elected President of the Consultative Council of European Prosecutors (CCPE) at the Plenary meeting which took place in November 2017.
-I am very appreciative of/I am very grateful for the great support and confidence expressed in me by the Plenary members.
+I am very appreciative of the great support and confidence expressed in me by the Plenary members.

-The 12 adopted Opinions of the CCPE and Recommendation 2000(19) arethe relevant international standards that serve as clear reference points for public prosecution services.
-They reflect the considerable diversity of many different legal systems in Europe, whether/be they based on Common Law, and provide/as well as providing clear guidance and persuasive authority/rationale [TO1] as to how Prosecutors should go about their work.
+The 12 adopted Opinions of the CCPE and Recommendation 2000(19) are the relevant international standards that serve as clear reference points for public prosecution services.
+They reflect the considerable diversity of many different legal systems in Europe, and provide clear guidance and persuasive authority as to how Prosecutors should go about their work.

 In 2017 the CCPE prepared an Opinion focusing on “the role of prosecutors in relation to the rights of victims and witnesses in criminal proceedings”.
 It was adopted at the CCPE Plenary meeting in November 2017 in Strasbourg and recommended the implementation, in all member states, of a series of rights and protective measures for victims and witnesses.